julian17uk/gochat2/README.md

 * Golang: The project makes use of the following golang packages: net, fmt, bufio, strings, sync, os, io, crypto/aes, crypto/cipher, crypto/rsa, crypto/rand, crypto/sha512, encoding/json.

 * Encryption Handshake: After the tcp connection between the server and client has been made, there is an initial handshake to secretly exchange a symmetric AES key.
 This shared key is then used for encryption and decryption of communication.
 * Step 1.
-First the server creates RSA keys and transmits the public key to the client.
+First the server creates RSA public and private keys and transmits the public key to the client.
 * Step 2.
 The client creates an AES symmetric key and uses the RSA public key to encrypt the AES key which it returns to the server.
 * Step 3.
 The server then uses it's RSA private key to decrypt the AES key.